 Retirement of the employee: what is the discount?

-Verified 01 September 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 23 January 2025 - Directorate for Legal and Administrative Information (Prime Minister)

-The haircut is a reduction that is applied to the amount of your retirement pension when you retire without entitlement to a retirement full rate.
+The haircut is a reduction that is applied to the amount of retirement pension basic paid by the Pension Insurance when the employee retires without entitlement to a retirement full rate.
+We will detail the conditions of application and calculation of this reduction.

-To understand what a full rate pension is, as a private sector employee, when you retire you are entitled to:
+As a private sector employee, when you retire, you are entitled to:

-• To a retirement pension from the Social Security Pension Insurance (referred to as basic pension)
+• To a basic retirement pension from Pension Insurance

-• You're retiring before age 67 by having a sufficient number of quarters pension insurance (this number varies according to your date of birth)
+• You're retiring before age 67 by having a specified number of quarters of pension insurance

-• You're retiring at age 67, regardless of how many quarters of pension insurance you have
+• Or you're retiring at age 67No matter how many quarters of pension insurance you have.

 Tableau - Number of insurance quarters required to qualify for a full rate pension